BI-221 Biology of Plants (4 credits)

 Cellular biology lab taken concurrently with BI-325.

-The student analyzes the structure and function of biomolecules with an emphasis on proteins and particularly enzymes.
-The student also studies the function, regulation, and integration of metabolic pathways.
-In laboratory work, the student learns some basic biochemistry techniques and employs them in determining the molecular weight of a protein, purifying an enzyme, and conducting enzyme kinetic studies.
+Students analyze the structure and function of biomolecules with an emphasis on proteins and particularly enzymes.
+Students study the function, regulation, and integration of metabolic pathways.
+In laboratory work, students learn basic biochemistry techniques and employ them in determining the molecular weight of a protein, purifying an enzyme, and conducting enzyme kinetic studies.

 BI-333 Human Anatomy & Physiology II (3 credits)